kofi1995/test-application/README.md

 2. The fist row of the data file will contain the field names.

 ## Tests
 1. Any testing framework/runner will be allowed with explicit instructions.
-If you are looking for one to use, we use Coeception.
+If you are looking for one to use, we use Codeception.
 2. Any type of tests, Unit, Functional, Acceptance, or API tests.
 3. The more test case coverage the better.